creationix/js-git/README.md

 Also you can use generators on any ES5 platform if you use a source transform like Facebook's [regenerator](http://facebook.github.io/regenerator/) tool.

+You read more about how generators work at [Generators vs Fibers](http://howtonode.org/generators-vs-fibers).

 ```js
 var run = require('gen-run');